vcannataro/COVID19_data_explore/README.md

 Repository to explore COVID19 data.

-I am using these data to learn how to clean + plot time series data.
+I am using these data to learn how to clean + plot time series and spatial data.
 No medical or scientific conclusions should be made using the analyses within this repository.

-Some outputs are collected in a mardown document [here](https://github.com/vcannataro/COVID19_data_explore/blob/master/COVID19_initial_data_analyses_CannataroV.md)
+Figures are updated within the [figures subfolder](https://github.com/vcannataro/COVID19_data_explore/tree/master/output_data/figures)

+Spatial data exploration movies are mainly within [tests](https://github.com/vcannataro/COVID19_data_explore/tree/master/output_data/figures/tests)

+Scripts to reproduce these figures are found within the main code directory (e.g. [exploring_counties.R](https://github.com/vcannataro/COVID19_data_explore/blob/master/exploring_counties.R) produces [all_states_VS_each_state.pdf](https://github.com/vcannataro/COVID19_data_explore/blob/master/output_data/figures/all_states_VS_each_state.pdf)) or within the [analyses](https://github.com/vcannataro/COVID19_data_explore/tree/master/analyses) subdirectory.

+Data sources are not found within this repo, and need to be pulled from their respective sources:

 Terms of use of the initial data source: https://github.com/CSSEGISandData/COVID-19.git